mahlberger/DAT255-Dreamteam/group docs/Individual reflections/Max Nyman.md

 ### Individual Reflection week 6

 #### 1. What do I want to learn or understand better?
+How test produced code in order to guarantee it's quality.
+How to connect the timestamps to actual portcalls.

+#### 2. How can I help someone else, or the entire team, to learn something new?
+By further share my knowledge of css, which still seem to be viable to use in the current context.
+Fortuermore I'd like to continue contributing in creating good userstories and contributing in our pair programming.

+#### 3. What is my contribution towards the team’s application of scrum?
+In my role as scrum master I have made sure the weekly team reflections and team retrospective is carrried through in a decent manner.

+#### 4. What is my contribution towards the team’s deliveries?
+I've implemented the vizualization of portcalls based on real data (the port call is placed according to the start time of the last event for the current port call).

+---

+### Individual Reflection week 6

+#### 1. What do I want to learn or understand better?
 How to create and use classes.
 How to import port calls into a view and minipulate them as I want to do.

 #### 2. How can I help someone else, or the entire team, to learn something new?